 PSP was first described as a distinct disorder in 1964, when three scientists published a paper that distinguished the condition from Parkinson's disease.
-It is sometimes referred to as Steele-Richardson-Olszewski syndrome, reflecting the combined names of the scientists who defined the disorder.
-Although PSP gets progressively worse, no one dies from PSP itself.
+It was sometimes referred to as Steele-Richardson-Olszewski syndrome, reflecting the combined names of the scientists who defined the disorder.

-We know that the symptoms of PSP are caused by a gradual deterioration of brain cells in a few specific areas in the brain, mainly in the region called the brainstem.
+The exact cause of PSP is unknown.
+The symptoms of PSP are caused by a gradual deterioration of brain cells in a few specific areas in the brain, mainly in the region called the brain stem.
 One of these areas, the substantia nigra, is also affected in Parkinson's disease, and damage to this region of the brain accounts in part for the motor symptoms that PSP and Parkinson's have in common.

-There are, however, several theories about PSP's cause.
-One possibility is that an unconventional virus-like agent infects the body and takes years or decades to start producing visible effects.
+There are several theories about PSP's cause.
+A central hypothesis in many neurodegenerative diseases is that once the abnormal aggregates of proteins like tau form in a cell, they can affect a connected cell to also form the protein clumps.
+In this way the toxic protein aggregates spreads through the nervous system.
+How this process is triggered remains unknown.
+One possibility is that an unconventional infectious agent takes years or decades to start producing visible effects (as is seen in disorders like Creutzfeldt-Jakob Disease).
 Another possibility is that random genetic mutations, of the kind that occur in all of us all the time, happen to occur in particular cells or certain genes, in just the right combination to injure these cells.
 A third possibility is that there is exposure to some unknown chemical in the food, air, or water which slowly damages certain vulnerable areas of the brain.
-This theory stems from a clue found on the Pacific island of Guam, where a common neurological disease occurring only there and on a few neighboring islands shares some of the characteristics of PSP, Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (Lou Gehrig's disease).
+This theory stems from a clue found on the Pacific island of Guam, where a common neurological disease occurring only there and on a few neighboring islands shares some of the characteristics of PSP, Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis.
 Its cause is thought to be a dietary factor or toxic substance found only in that area.

-PSP is often misdiagnosed because some of its symptoms are very much like those of Parkinson's disease, Alzheimer's disease, and more rare neurodegenerative disorders, such as Creutzfeldt-Jakob disease.
-In fact, PSP is most often misdiagnosed as Parkinson's disease early in the course of the illness.
+PSP is often misdiagnosed because it is relatively rare and some of its symptoms are very much like those of Parkinson's disease.
 Memory problems and personality changes may also lead a physician to mistake PSP for depression, or even attribute symptoms to some form of dementia.
-The key to diagnosing PSP is identifying early gait instability and difficulty moving the eyes, the hallmark of the disease, as well as ruling out other similar disorders, some of which are treatable.
+The key to diagnosing PSP is identifying early gait instability and difficulty moving the eyes, speech and swallow abnormalities, as well as ruling out other similar disorders, some of which are treatable.

 There is currently no effective treatment for PSP, although scientists are searching for better ways to manage the disease.
-In some individuals the slowness, stiffness, and balance problems of PSP may respond to antiparkinsonian agents such as levodopa, but the effect is usually temporary.
+PSP symptoms usually do not respond to medications.
+Drugs prescribed to treat Parkinson’s disease, such as ropinirole, rarely provide additional benefit.
+In some individuals the slowness, stiffness, and balance problems of PSP may respond to some degree to antiparkinsonian agents such as levodopa, but the effect is usually minimal and short-lasting.
+Excessive eye closing can be treated with botulinum injections.
+Some antidepressant drugs may provide benefit beyond treating depression, such as pain relief and decreasing drooling.

 Non-drug treatment for PSP can take many forms.
 Individuals frequently use weighted walking aids because of their tendency to fall backward.
 Bifocals or special glasses called prisms are sometimes prescribed for people with PSP to remedy the difficulty of looking down.
 Formal physical therapy is of no proven benefit in PSP, but certain exercises can be done to keep the joints limber.